HonkingGoose/git-gosling/docs/git_sandbox/check_the_repository_history_with_git_log.md

 - The full commit message.

 Usually you don't need this much information.
-Let's take a look at some options we can use to trim it down.
+Let's take a look at some options we can use to filter the result.
 You can stack `git log` options until you get the result you want.

 :::tip Don't show merge commits